react-navigation/react-navigation.github.io/versioned_docs/version-5.x/bottom-tab-navigator.md

 `true` or `false` to show or hide the tab bar, if not set then defaults to `true`.

 > Note: Hiding tab bar can cause glitches and jumpy behavior.
-We recommend [nesting](nesting-navigators.md) the tab navigator inside of a stack navigator instead.
+We recommend [the tab navigator inside of a stack navigator instead](hiding-tabbar-in-screens.md).

 #### `tabBarIcon`